lenasterg/ls-wp-ccsearch/README.md

 WP CCSearch helps you search millions of free photos then insert into content or set as featured image very quickly.

+# Test site
+You can test the plugin functionality at http://users.sch.gr/stergatu/wordpress/ by login as testuser, testuser.

 ## Description